-- for writing a technical article from the IT field for the website: 4
+- For writing a technical article for the website: 4

-- for writing an article for the website: 1
+- For writing a non-technical article for the website: 1

-- for holding a lecture at a conference: 10
+- For holding a lecture at the conference: 10

-- for holding a lecture at a meet-up: 6
+- For holding a lecture at Meet-up: 6

-- for holding an internal lecture: 4 (points are assigned only if the lecture was visited by, at least 10 people, regardless of the duration of the lecture): 4
+- For internal lecture (points are assigned only if the lecture was visited by, at least 10 people, regardless of the duration of the lecture): 4

 Minimal threshold: 25 points

-Activities for which points are awarded should be related to the work or function performed at the company.
-This means that we will not be awarded any points if we attend a wine connoisseur course.
-The program lasts from January to December, i.e. until the proclamation of the winners (usually the awards are given at the New Year's party) for the current, until the announcement of the winners for the following year.
+The program lasts from January to December, that is, since the announcement of the winner (usually the announcement happens at the New Year’s party) for the current year, until the announcement of the winner for the following year.

 The top 10 winners of the program are awarded cash prizes, diplomas and Vega IT MVP shirts.

 One of your colleagues has done something that has left an impression on you.
 You would like to thank them for this and you would love for others to hear about it, too.
-This can be done by nominating said colleague for the “Colleague of the month.”
+This can be done by nominating a said colleague for the “The most inspiring act of kindness.”

 These are the instances when you can nominate a colleague at any time, by sending an e-mail to Maja Neducic and Sasa Popovic.
-In this e-mail you must explain, in one or more sentences, what has prompted you to propose the nomination.
+In this e-mail, you must explain, in one or more sentences, what has prompted you to propose the nomination.
 You can propose multiple colleagues throughout a one month period.
-The nomination must have within the description of the colleague’s behaviour which they are being nominated for.
+The nomination must include the description of the colleague’s behavior which they are being nominated for.

-At the end of the month an anonymous voting procedure for the nominated colleagues is organized.
+At the end of the month, an anonymous voting procedure for the nominated colleagues is organized.
 The survey does not show who suggested the nomination nor the names of the nominated ones, but everyone can see the reason why that specific person was nominated.
 In this way, we vote for the good deed and not for the individual.
 The winner announcement, the announcement of the colleague who won the most votes, is made at the next Happy Hour or via notice received by all team members in the Google+ group “Vega IT - Internal”.

 Good deeds and good people are easily noticeable and should be praised.
-One of the ways to do so, which we have adopted in our company and which is in relation to the application and nurturing our values, embodied in the "team work/spirit in the act" motto, is awarding the same with the totem.
+One of the ways to do so, which we have adopted in our company and which is in relation to the application and nurturing our values, embodied in the "team work/spirit in the act" motto, is awarding the same with the totem "R2-D2" and "Yoda".